PhilippEngler/eufy-security-hm/README.md

 For creating the needed system variables you have two alternatives.
 - Run the two HM-Script files provided in the HMScript folder.
 On your CCUs WebUI you navigate to "Programme und Verknüpfungen" -> "Programme & Zentralenverknüpfungen" and click on "Skript testen" on the bottom of the website.
 Than copy the content of HM-Script-files into the window and execute. or
 - Use the table of system variables on the "Einstellungen" page of the addons website.
-The problem with the discription text is fixed in v1.0.4.
+The problem with the description text was fixed in v1.0.4.

 ## Notes
 1. To reduce the size of the backup, some folders are excluded.
 The configfile is included in the backup.
 So simply reinstall the addon after restoring the ccu.